Skip to content

 raw["processing_status"] = "validation_failed"

-if not valid_items and not invalid_payloads:
+if not valid and not invalid:

 await asyncio.sleep(0.5)